orthanc-server/orthanc-builder/README.md

 ./local-build.sh platform=linux/arm64 skipVcpkg=1
 ```

+This produces an image `osimis/orthanc:current`.

 # Continuous Builds

-- OSX stable/unstable binaries and packages are rebuilt every night (if needed) and on every commit
+- MacOS stable/unstable binaries and packages are rebuilt every night (if needed) and on every commit
 - Window stable installer is rebuilt at every commit
 - Docker stable and unstable images are rebuilt every night and on every commit
 - Integration tests are run for every Docker build

-# Troubleshooting
+# Troubleshooting (for dev)

-- if an OSX build fails, you may connect to the build slave thanks to `tmate`.
+- if a MacOS build fails, you may connect to the build slave thanks to `tmate`.
 Access is limited to approved actors with their SSH Github key.
-- sometimes, the `test_incoming_jpeg (Tests.Orthanc)` test fails.
-Retrying the job usually solve the issue (TODO investigate)

 # Contributions